-- 5.1 Hearings will be convened and conducted in accordance with the procedure at Annex 1 to this protocol. - 5.2 Hearings shall normally take place at the Town Hall, Katharine Street, Croydon.
-Hearings may take place during the daytime or evening. - 5.3 The agenda for meetings of the relevant committee shall be agreed by the Council Solicitor, after any necessary consultation with the relevant Chair.
-The Council Solicitor, after consultation with the Chair and the Licensing Officer, shall determine how many applications shall be heard at each meeting of the relevant committee and in what order, taking into account all relevant factors including the number of parties who are present for each item. - 5.4 Hearings shall be arranged to commence as soon as is reasonably practicable after the expiry of any period for representations.
+- 5.1 Hearings will be convened and conducted in accordance with the procedures at Annex 1 and Annex 2 to this protocol (as applicable). - 5.2 Hearings shall normally take place at the Town Hall, Katharine Street, Croydon though as at Annex 2, hearings may also be held remotely, online.
+Hearings may take place during the daytime or evening. - 5.3 The agenda for meetings of the relevant committee shall be agreed by the Council Solicitor, Director of Democratic and Legal Services after any necessary consultation with the relevant Chair.
+The Council Solicitor, Director of Democratic and Legal Services, after consultation with the Chair and the Licensing Officer, shall determine how many applications shall be heard at each meeting of the relevant committee and in what order, taking into account all relevant factors including the number of parties who are present for each item. - 5.4 Hearings shall be arranged to commence as soon as is reasonably practicable after the expiry of any period for representations.
 If the hearing is to be held on more than one day it must be arranged to take place on consecutive working days.